-Gender pay gaps represent the earnings inequality between men and women and appear as a crucial indicator of gender equality in the labour market.
+The gender pay gap represents the earnings inequality between men and women and appear as a crucial indicator of gender equality in the labour market.
 The magnitude of the gender pay gap also signals the overall gender equality in various domains, including society and family, as well as the labour market commitment of women and gender segregation in the labour market.

-Figure 4.1: Gender pay gap from 2011 to 2019 and the index change of the gap across countries
+Figure 4.1: Gender pay gap from 2011 to 2020 and the index change of the gap across countries

-Source: EU Member States - Eurostat segment earn\gr\gpgr2.
-The Republic of Moldova, Serbia and Ukraine - United Nations Economic Commission for Europe (UNECE) Statistical database (https://w3.unece.org/PXWeb2015/pxweb/en/STAT\\30-GE\\03-WorkAndeconomy/017\en\GE\GPG2\r.px).
-Notes: Indices are estimated as gender pay gap in 2019 relative a gender pay gap in 2011 (index 2011-2019).
+Source: EU Member States - Eurostat segment earn_gr_gpgr2.
+The Republic of Moldova, Serbia and Ukraine - United Nations Economic Commission for Europe (UNECE) Statistical database (https://w3.unece.org/PXWeb2015/pxweb/en/STAT/STAT__30-GE__03-WorkAndeconomy/017_en_GE_GPG2_r.px).

+Notes: Indices are estimated as (a) a gender pay gap in 2019 relative to a gender pay gap in 2011 (index 2011-2019); (b) a gender pay gap in 2020 relative to a gender pay gap in 2019 (index 2019-2020).